 You're Losing Money If You Don't Know The Rules

 Taxes are painful and boring as hell, but they are a must.
-I’m pretty sure practically every one of us is paying more taxes than we should because we don’t know 100% of the rules.
+I'm pretty sure practically every one of us is paying more taxes than we should because we don't know 100% of the rules.
+Here are the 2024 federal marginal income tax brackets in more detail.

 I will be owing a relatively large tax bill, but I feel fortunate to have done well.
 As part of my year end tax moves, I plan to spend three hours organizing all my expenses.
 I want to minimize my tax liability.